cchitsiang/awesome-stars/README.md

 ## Go

+- [bacalhau-project/bacalhau](https://github.com/bacalhau-project/bacalhau) - Compute over Data framework for public, transparent, and optionally verifiable computation
+- [rwynn/monstache](https://github.com/rwynn/monstache) - a go daemon that syncs MongoDB to Elasticsearch in realtime. you know, for search.
 - [nearform/initium-platform](https://github.com/nearform/initium-platform) - A set of Kubernetes add-ons with optimal configuration and test coverage to create a day zero platform for your code
 - [Melkeydev/go-blueprint](https://github.com/Melkeydev/go-blueprint) - Go-blueprint allows users to spin up a quick Go project using a popular framework
 - [kapetacom/portpilot](https://github.com/kapetacom/portpilot) - Forward all your ports